Levi Weaver

-Levi Weaver is an American independent musician, singer, songwriter, and performer.
+Levi Weaver is an American independent musician, singer, songwriter, performer, and sportswriter.
 He was born in Colorado, raised in Fort Worth, Texas, and now resides in Dallas.
 Though Levi is an independent musician, he is perhaps best known for his collaborations with artists such as Jenny & Tyler, Imogen Heap and Kid Beyond.
 Levi's music style can be described as alternative rock or acoustic, though it varies from track to track and album to album.
 On tour, Levi collaborates with guest artists at times, but typically performs his own works solo.
 In order to replicate a complex, multi-layered sound from studio sessions, he makes extensive use of a loop pedal during some of his live performances.

 Personal history

 Born in Colorado and raised in Texas, Weaver moved to Birmingham, England in 2005 after his former band broke up.
 He then released his first EP, the self-recorded "Civil War Between My Heart and Mind," in April 2006.
 During the fall of that year, Weaver toured with Kid Beyond, in support of Imogen Heap.